alphascrazy/ansible-litebeam-config/README.md

 ## Technologies Used
 - **Ansible** – For automation and configuration management.
 - **SSH** – To securely connect and execute remote commands.
-- **Linux Scripting** – For processing and modifying configuration files.
+- **Scripting** – For processing and modifying configuration files.